Metro Tunnel: Network changes

-The Metro Tunnel will create a new cross-city metro line when it connects the Sunbury, Cranbourne and Pakenham lines when full services commence in February 2026.
+The Metro Tunnel created a new cross-city metro line when it connected the Sunbury, Cranbourne and Pakenham lines after full services commenced in February 2026.

-When the Metro Tunnel is first opened on 30 November 2025, it will run a limited test service between peak periods.
-It will have 20 minute frequencies from Westall to West Footscray station between 10:00am to 3:00pm on weekdays.
-On weekends services will run every 20 minutes from 10.00am to 7.00pm between Westall and West Footscray, every 40 minutes from East Pakenham, and every 60 minutes from Sunbury.
-Regular services on the Pakenham, Cranbourne and Sunbury lines still run full time in the City Loop.
+When the Metro Tunnel first opened on 30 November 2025, it ran a limited service between peak periods.
+It had 20 minute frequencies from Westall to West Footscray station between 10:00am to 3:00pm on weekdays.
+On weekends, services ran every 20 minutes from 10:00am to 7:00pm between Westall and West Footscray, every 40 minutes from East Pakenham, and every 60 minutes from Sunbury.
+Regular services on the Pakenham, Cranbourne and Sunbury lines still ran full time in the City Loop.

-From 1 February 2026, Sunbury, Cranbourne and Pakenham lines will fully cease operation in the City Loop and the Frankston line will return to the City Loop and have dedicated use of the Caulfield tunnel.
-This will mean the Frankston line will cease through-routing with the Werribee and Williamstown lines.
-Instead, the Sandringham line will through-route with those lines via the Flinders Street Viaduct.
-The extra capacity will allow more peak services across the network, particularly for the Craigieburn and Upfield lines, which will no longer share a single loop track with the Sunbury line.
+On 1 February 2026, the Sunbury, Cranbourne and Pakenham lines fully ceased operation in the City Loop and the Frankston line returned to the City Loop with dedicated use of the Caulfield tunnel.
+Due to these changes, the Frankston line has ceased through-routing with the Werribee and Williamstown lines.
+Instead, the Sandringham line now through-routes with those lines via the Flinders Street Viaduct.
+The extra capacity allows more peak services across the network, particularly for the Craigieburn and Upfield lines, which no longer share a single loop track with the Sunbury line.
+Services run every 3–4 minutes between Watergardens and Dandenong during the peaks, with trains running at least every 10 minutes between West Footscray and Dandenong (excluding Night Network services).